Start location: unclassified road west of Tomcork (NJ 040 468)

 OS Landranger 27 (Nairn & Forres) & 28 (Elgin, Dufftown & surrounding area)

-We're told that this right of way is known locally as the "Loan Road" and is probably an old drove road.
+We were originally told that this right of way is known locally as the "Loan Road" and it is certainly an old drove road.
 "The Loan" is often a name found where drove roads come off the hills.
-The route certainly appears on old maps and may have been used as an access road to the main southerly highway, the Via Regia.
-With the coming of the railway from Inverness via Forres and south over Dava Moor, this route (or loan) may have provided a useful link to the station at Dunphail, an important access point for the transportation of cattle to the markets of the south.
+The route appears on old maps and may have been used as an access road to the main southerly highway, the Via Regia.
+With the coming of the railway from Inverness via Forres and south over Dava Moor, this route (or loan) provided a useful link to the station at Dunphail, an important access point for the transportation of cattle to the markets of the south.
+In 2018, the farmer at Auchness told a ScotWays signposting volunteer that his grandfather drove cattle and sheep over the route.